 Be smart!
 (Alternatively, you can just buy my stuff, and you’re safe.
 Hahaha.)
 I’m sure you can succeed online with the right guidance and information.
 I hope that this list of stuff to be careful about will help you tremendously in your purchasing decisions.

-And if you’ve anything to add, let me know at the Blogging on Turbo (our Free Facebook Mastermind Group!)
+And if you’ve anything to add, let me know at Turbo Blogging & Business – our Free Facebook Mastermind Group!)

 I hope that you’ve found these tips useful.
 If you’re new around here, check out my online biz series, you will like it as well.